You are not alone

 False allegations are not unusual

-- In every high conflict family situation, legal or otherwise, there are three sides to the story – yours, theirs and then there’s the truth.
+- In every high conflict family situation, legal or otherwise, there are three sides to the story – yours, theirs and the truth.
 Point being, if everyone always told the truth, there’d be no disagreement over the facts and no conflict.
 Add into that equation an adversarial family law system and you easily start to see how things that are not true get claimed in an effort to get ahead.

-- In our experience, both mums and dads can make false allegations against the other parent in equal measure so that they can gain the upper hand, but you can read one retiring family court judges views on the matter here.
+- In our experience, both mums and dads can make false allegations against the other parent in equal measure so that they can gain the upper hand, and you can read one retiring family court judges views on the matter here.

 - If you’re on the receiving end of such allegations, particularly extreme ones, its hard to understand how that happens and to worry about the shame of them being shared with others.
 This is normal but you can’t let it stop you from doing what is right for yourself and for your children.